varunposimsetty/high-speed-ieee754-floating-point-arithmetic-unit/README.md

 # high-speed-ieee754-floating-point-arithmetic-unitfpga
-Implementation of a high speed IEEE-745 floating point arithematic unit on an FPGA
+Implementation of a high speed IEEE-745 floating point arithematic unit on an FPGA (Implementation in Progress)

 ## Floating Point Adder
 - Floating point represents integers and fractions with a finite precision.